 One of the leaders of the Fomore was the giant Balor, capable to send a powerful beam ("flux of energy") across the channel between Tory Island and Ireland, to blast his enemies.
 Based on descriptions, it was rather a machine than a living creature.

-Also the Fomore were most probably machines with "eyes" that cast out a powerful beam that turned enemies into ashes.
+Also, the Fomorians were most probably machines with "eyes" that cast out a powerful beam that turned enemies into ashes.
 Moreover, his only eye could blast a whole army when he opened the seven eyelids protecting it.

 The Spear of Lugh "Shining One"